 The project deadline was extended from the initial deadline of March 31, 2020 due to delays of bus procurement.
-In March 2020, DOH-CAB's request for a no-cost extension was approved by the U.S. EPA for the DERA FY17/18 Program.
+In March 2020, DOH-CAB's request for a no-cost extension was approved by the U.S. EPA for the DERA FY17/18

+Program.
 The updated project deadline was September 2021.

-Although the initial plan was to purchase 2 buses, the City and County of Honolulu is purchasing only one due to the high cost of the vehicle.
+Although the initial plan was to purchase 2 buses, the City and County of Honolulu purchased only one due to the high cost of the vehicle.
 Therefore, the total project cost is under-budget.
-In order to preserve trust funds, HSEO has opted to provide a voluntary match of budgeted \$93,077 instead of the state match.
-DOH will be returning the bonus incentive provided by EPA.
+In order to preserve trust funds, HSEO opted to provide a voluntary match of budgeted \$93,077 instead of the state match.
+DOH returned the bonus incentive provided by EPA.